|

 Chinese Eggplant in Garlic Sauce

-Bathed in a delicious sauce infused with lots of garlic, this Chinese eggplant in garlic sauce just might have the power to convert eggplant skeptics!
+Bathed in a delicious sauce infused with plenty of garlic, this Chinese eggplant in garlic sauce may have the power to convert eggplant skeptics, and it’s more nutritious to make it at home!

 Ingredient-Stretching Tip: Want to use up that fresh ginger?
 Make these ginger-scallion noodles with shrimp.